cfrancisco/AlexandriaApp/backend/README.md

 - More Unit Tests (Handle expection cases)
 - Create Graphql schema to fetch information about Ratings
 - Manage Favorite data using a Relational DB
-- Improve Security and blocks CORS
+- Improve Security and blocking CORS
 - Apply Performance tests
-- Apply GraphQL Union type and create its resolvers
+- Use GraphQL Union type and create new resolvers

 ## :handshake: License